 A 2019 survey found that about 51 percent of Americans plan to celebrate Valentine’s Day in that year, making it one of the more controversial holidays.
 For many people, they see the holiday as an unwelcome reminder of their own loneliness or unsatisfactory love life.
 However, this doesn’t stop the 14 percent of Americans who plan to celebrate the holiday alone.
 Around 63 percent of Valentine’s Day gifts consist of sweets, making it the most popular gift choice for that day, followed by flowers and restaurant visits.
-The preferred gift to give differs between men and women, with men showing a strong preference for flowers and women showing a strong preference for self-made gifts.
+The preferred gift to give does not differ so much between men and women, with both genders showing a preference for gifting a dinner out.

 Valentine’s Day is not necessarily reserved only for romantic partners; many Americans are planning to buy a small token of their affection for their pets, with consumers between the age of 25 and 34 expecting to spend about 12.7 U.S. dollars on a gift for their pet.
 Perhaps this is part of a larger trend of pushing back against Valentine’s Day.
 A 2018 survey found that 27 percent of Americans believe that Valentine’s Day is overrated and 53 percent believe that couples do not need a specific day in the year to show love for each other.
 There is also a rising trend of “Anti-Valentine’s Day” celebrations, which is meant for people who have nothing but contempt for Valentine’s Day and its traditions.
 At these parties, people celebrate the state of being single, poke fun at traditional ideas of romantic love, and reject the consumerist nature of Valentine's Day.